 We have worked with a remarkable professional safety team since the start of the Dart that keep you safe every step of the way.
 Swimmers are flanked by professionally qualified employed lifeguards throughout the swim.
 There are two feeding stations on route with drinks and jelly babies, at around 4km and 8km.

-There are a range of food stalls at the start and as the swim finishes on the village green at Dittisham with food and entertainment including: hot tubs (swimmers only, no wetsuits); children’s crafts; storytelling; a photo booth; local bands and singers; and a children’s playground at the Ham.
+There are a range of food stalls at the start and as the swim finishes on the village green at Dittisham with food and entertainment including; vintage fun fair games; a photo booth; local singers; and a children’s playground at the Ham.
 With deck chairs available to admire the view, supporters can anticipate the arrival of swimmers in comfort.
 Food and entertainment on the Ham is available from 11.15am – 2.30pm Saturday and 11.15am – 3.15pm Sunday (this is the updated earlier time).

 The swim is for over 16s.
 If under 18 you must have parental consent.

 This is an A to B swim, starting at Longmarsh Totnes and finishing at Dittisham Ham.
 It draws many supporters as well as swimmers, and we cater for them with food and entertainment.
 We offer coaches to spectators (with paid prebooking) as well as swimmers (free, prebooking not required) to enable car free weekends.

 If you are bringing a car your choices are to park at Totnes, the event start, and then take a coach back to the start after your swim.
 Or to park at Cott Farm in Dittisham, the event finish, and take a coach up to the start before your swim.
 Please note Devon roads are windy and slow, and the carpark at Cott Farm, Dittisham is a steep 800m walk from the event finish on the Ham.
 Coaches drop closer to the Ham, which may make them a preferable choice if you (or your supporters) don’t fancy the steep 800m walk.
 There is very limited disabled parking at the Ham (please contact the event manager) but it is not possible for event traffic other than these ticket holders to enter the village for drop offs.